formetcs/ppview/README.md

   Plans in the zipped container format (file extension *.planpro) are not supported.
 - The user interface always contains some parts in German, even if the language is set to English.
   Because PlanPro is a German format with German object and attribute names, this cannot be avoided completely even in future releases.
+- The SMT Verification is an experimental feature, and only a small subset of PlanPro types and properties are supported.

 ## Licensing